belem2050/RoboDK_api_test_app/README.md

 ## RoboDK WPF app
-It allows controlling a robot in simulation using ROBODK.
+It allows controlling a robot in simulation using ROBODK C# API.